SwissDataScienceCenter/renku/docs/user/firststeps.rst

     git commit -m 'added refactored scripts'

+.. _create_workflow:

 Produce a repeatable workflow
 """""""""""""""""""""""""""""

-Here we will use ``renku`` and your refactored scripts to quickly create a "workflow".
+Here we will use ``renku`` and the refactored scripts to quickly create a "workflow".
+A workflow consists of a series of steps, each of which consumes some inputs, executes code based on those inputs and produces outputs.
+The outputs of one step are frequently the inputs of another - this creates a dependency between the code executions and results. ``Renku`` is designed to keep track of these dependencies for you.
+We will illustrate some of these concepts with a simple example (see also the :ref:`reproducibility
+<reproducibility>` introduction).

 First, let's make sure the project repository is clean.
 Run: